 To sum up, when developing your planning approach, it's wise to consider a variety of factors.
 Take into account your level of experience as well as your team's, the novelty of the project in the organization, and the current degree of uncertainty about the project.
 It's also important to keep an eye on the quality of what you are producing during planning.
 Finally, if you get early signals that your team or sponsor is not a fan of planning, it may be a good idea to get them to help you co-create the planning process you'll use on the project.

 Want to learn more?
-Check out Part II of this three-part series here, where I offer ideas on how we can use research on the problem-solving practices of experts to inform our planning practices.
+Check out my article on how to use research on the problem-solving practices of experts to inform our planning practices.

 Notes